redux-utilities/redux-actions/README.md

 Combine any number of action types or action creators. `actionTypes` is a list of positional arguments which can be action type strings, symbols, or action creators.

-This is useful for allowing your reducing multiple distinct actions with the same reducer.
+This allows you to reduce multiple distinct actions with the same reducer.

 ```js
 const { increment, decrement } = createActions({